 Why Document Library Pro is the best WordPress resource library plugin

-Document Library Pro helps you display any type of file or link in a flexible table format.
+Document Library Pro helps you display any type of file or link in a flexible table or grid format.
 And you guessed it - "any type" includes resources.

 Simply add, upload or import the resources to your WordPress site.
 The WordPress resources plugin automatically displays them in a searchable directory on the front-end.